th1j5/Solid-data-saver/README.md

-# soliddatasaver
+# Solid IoT (LwM2M) Data saver (soliddatasaver)
 ## Description
-Some code which allows us to save data in a users datapod (if their credentials are available) without interfacing through any GUI.
-(Fount in src/)
+This Node.js program allows us to save data from a Leshan server into a users Solid datapod (if their credentials are available), without having to interface with a GUI.

+## source files
+Found in src/
 - main.mjs: Starts the program.
 First logs in to the Solid pod(s) and dowloads the ontology, then registers itself at the leshan server(s).
 - leshanEventRetriever.mjs: Registers EventListener with a callback
 - rmlmapper.mjs: Maps incoming JSON object to RDF(N3).
 Does some preprocessing and uses then RocketRML.